Complete Idiot's Guide to Getting Organized

 Pick a yard sale, any yard sale.
 Chances are, some pretty pricey organizing products will be included in the seller's merchandise.

 Rotating plastic turntables.
 Bathroom shelf units.
 Specialty organizers like can holders, tie racks and shelf extenders.
 All on sale for a tiny fraction of their retail price--and all mute witnesses to a would-be organizer who confuses "getting organized" with "buying stuff."

 There's a difference between organization and the products you'll use to achieve that goal.
 Organization is a process, not a product.
 It involves time and thought, motivation and effort--and you can't buy these factors in any store.
 No tangible item, no matter how useful, can set you on the road to better organization all by itself.

 The moral is: nobody ever got organized by buying stuff.
-Instead, they ended up holding a yard sale.
+Instead, they ended up holding a garage sale.